 No one ever expects to be hurt in a motor vehicle accident, especially during the holidays.
 But, statistics show that accidents and injuries increase over the holdiays.
 This is why you should, at least, know what to do after a car accident in order to protect yourself.

-Thanksgiving Crash & Injury Estimates and Statistics are Alarming
+Thanksgiving Crash and Injury Estimates and Statistics Are Alarming

 AAA projects that nearly 50 million Americans will travel 50 miles or more over the Thanksgiving holiday.
 This projection is an increase of one million travelers compared to last year.
 It is anticipated that 90% of them will travel by motor vehicle.
 With all of those cars, trucks and buses on the highways across the country comes an increase in estimated motor vehicle crashes and injuries.